The history of Ayahuasca

-Known by many names throughout South America (and in Brazil), ‘Ayahuasca’ is the Hispanic spelling of a word in the Quechua languages, which are commonly spoken in Ecuador, Bolivia, Peru and Columbia.
+Known by many names throughout South America (and in Brazil), ‘Ayahuasca’ is the Hispanic spelling of a word in the Quechua language, which is commonly spoken in Ecuador, Bolivia, Peru and Columbia.
 Some speakers of this language may prefer to spell the term ‘ayawaska’.
 What the term ‘Ayahuasca’ refers to is the liana Banisteriopsis caapi and the ‘brew’ that comes from it.

 Made from Banisteriopsis caapi vine and a range of other ingredients, this is an entheogenic brew that is used as a traditional spiritual medicine.
 It’s often used in special ceremonies of the indigenous people in South America.
 However, it can be called by a range of different names.
 What’s so special about this brew?
 It’s the B caapi that contains various alkaloids that work as monoamine oxidase inhibitors and the other common ingredient of the shrub Psychotria Viridis, which has a psychoactive compound within it called dimethyltryptamine, that make this brew so special.